• Skip to primary navigation

 October 25, 2020 at 6:00 pm

-How many times will I fail at making sheet pan recipes before I realize they are very hard to execute?!
-The bacon needs to be cooked first which I didn’t know so I ended up pan frying it at the end.
-The chicken was pretty dry and the brussel sprouts weren’t cooked.
-Probably would have been way better if they had all just been cooked separately as the flavour profile is quite nice.
-Officially swearing off all sheet pan recipes moving forward.
+How many times will I succeed at making sheet pan recipes?!
+So excited The bacon needs to be cooked first which I knew thanks to you so I ended up pan frying it at the end.
+The chicken was pretty moist and the brussel sprouts were amazing

 Reply